Fellowship in Disaster Medicine and Healthcare Emergency Management (DM-HEM)

 The goal of the Fellowship in Health Policy Research and Translation is to train leaders in emergency medicine who design, conduct, and translate innovative research and practice changes into health policy.

-Fellowship in International Emergency Medicine and Global Health
+Fellowship in Global Emergency Medicine

 Fellowship in Medical Simulation

 Completion of a fellowship in medical simulation certifies the graduate as an expert in the field of simulation-based medical education.
 Both the Department of Emergency Medicine simulation center at MGH and the STRATUS Center for Medical Simulation at BWH have established themselves as clinical, academic, and research leaders in this field.
+STRATUS offers a 20year SAEM approved fellowship.

-Visit MGH Medical Simulation Website
+Visit the MGH Medical Simulation Website

 Fellowship in Neurologic Emergencies